ElectronNET/Electron.NET/docs/SignalR-Startup-Mode.md

 To contribute to Phase 6 (full API integration):

-1. Focus on adapting existing Electron API classes to work with SignalRFacade
+1. Focus on adapting existing Electron API classes to work with SignalRConnection
 2. Implement request-response pattern in ElectronHub
 3. Add integration tests
 4. Create sample applications